✓ Updated April 2026

 Frequently Asked Questions

-When is the absolute best time to visit Cozumel if I want to avoid the biggest crowds and still have great weather for diving?
+When is the absolute best time to visit Cozumel if I want to avoid crowds but still enjoy great weather?

 What's the deal with 'sargassum' seaweed?
 Should I be worried about it impacting my beach vacation?

-Sargassum is a natural phenomenon, and its presence can vary greatly by season and even week to week.
+Sargassum is a natural phenomenon, and its presence can vary significantly by season and even week to week.
 While it can sometimes affect the beaches, many hotels and local authorities work diligently to clear it.
-If it's a concern, check recent reports or focus your activities on the west coast, which is generally less affected, or plan plenty of diving and snorkeling where it's less of an issue.
+My tip is to check recent webcams or local Cozumel Facebook groups for real-time conditions before you go, and remember that the underwater world for diving and snorkeling is usually unaffected.

 What is the cheapest month to visit Cozumel, Mexico?